-Really the only downside is that a family guarantee loan is mostly a short term strategy, as you ultimately want to remove your parents property from your loan within 2 to 5 years of buying your new home – really depending how your property value is going, and also how much of your loan you have paid down.
+Really the only downside is that a family guarantee loan is mostly a short-term strategy, as you ultimately want to remove your parents property from your loan within 2 to 5 years of buying your new home – really depending on how your property value is going, and also how much of your loan you have paid down.

 Can I use the first home owners grant as a deposit?